Kikyo-chan/Autoinstall-Ubuntu-24.04-LTS-Server-Desktop/README.md

 * [Automated Server Installs](https://ubuntu.com/server/docs/install/autoinstall)
 * [Automated Server Install Quickstart](https://ubuntu.com/server/docs/install/autoinstall-quickstart)
 * [Automated Server Installs Config File Reference](https://ubuntu.com/server/docs/install/autoinstall-reference)

+## Disclaimer
+ All operations and installation tests here require the host to be set to UEFI mode, the traditional BIOS mode is outdated and I don't want to look into it.
+So, please do it in UEFI mode.

 ## Ubuntu24.04 LTS Desktop Autoinstall (user-data)
 ```yaml